IBM/cp4ba-rapid-deployment/cp4ba-21-0-2/scripts/deployment-db2-cp4ba/Readme.md

-# Scripts for DB2 and CP4BA Deployment
+# Scripts for DB2, CP4BA and Process Mining Deployment

 For the deployment, refer to:
   - **[the DB2 doc](../../04deployIBMDB2.md)**,